ToBeReplaced/nio.file/README.md

 Work in progress.
 No release scheduled.

+Pull requests welcome!
+Check out the TODO items in the source code.

 # Why Wrap java.nio.file? #

 The classes and interfaces in java.nio.file form an *excellent* file